(UPDATED – November 1, 2018)

 But what’s with Nagoya to make you want to include it on your itinerary?

-It’s relatively less crowded than the major cities, but still offers the kind of attractions travelers will want to see: temples, a castle, shopping, an amusement park (Legoland recently opened), museums (Toyota and railway museums are the most popular), and its own culinary tradition (breakfast is a big thing in Nagoya!).
+It’s relatively less crowded than the major cities, but still offers the kind of attractions travelers will want to see: temples, a castle, shopping, an amusement park (Legoland), museums (Toyota and railway museums are the most popular), an aquarium, and its own culinary tradition (breakfast is a big thing in Nagoya!).

 If you don’t have more than a day to spend, Nagoya offers the Me-guru Bus to take you to many of the major tourist spots from mid-morning to late afternoon.
-If you have three to four days to spare, you can make the out-of-town journey to Shirakawa-go (a UNESCO World Heritage Site), described in detail here; Takayama along Japan’s old trade route; or during winter/spring, the famed Tateyama Kurobe Alpine Route.
+If you have three to four days to spare, you can make the out-of-town journey to Shirakawa-go (a UNESCO World Heritage Site) and Takayama along Japan’s old trade route (both in 1 day); or during winter/spring, the famed Tateyama Kurobe Alpine Route.

 Here’s a three-day itinerary we did during this summer in Nagoya: